red/web-red/content/en/about/_index.md

     content: |-
       Sure, it's easy to use, a no-brainer to install, and has superpowers, but it's not for everyone.
 It's for rebels or, as we call ourselves, Reducers.
-      Those who think there has to be a better way to create software.
-The few who see that we're encumbered by a legacy of limitations from a time gone by, yet we've forgotten important lessons of the past.
-You, who are not doomed to repeat it.
+      Those who think there must be a better way to create software; the few who see that we're encumbered by a legacy of limitations from a time gone by, yet we've forgotten important lessons of the past; you, who are not doomed to repeat it.
     image: "/images/isnt-for-everyone.jpg"
     image_position: "left"